 12. How do we support the emotional and social development of all of our students?

 - There is a robust pastoral and pupil’s support system in place.
-Form tutors play a vital role in this process and they are supported by their Head of Year, AHT Pastoral & Pupil Care and Senior Deputy Head teacher.
+Form tutors play a vital role in this process and they are supported by their Head of Year, AHT Pastoral & Pupil Care and Director of Inclusion.
 Through themed and structured content pupils are encouraged to be safe, to not engage in any form of bullying and to seek help whenever they feel unsafe in any situation.
 Pupils, including those with SEN, are given strategies to support their social and emotional development via:

 - Assemblies &Tutor period